MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-remove-label-protection.md

 1. In File Explorer, select your file, multiple files, or a folder.
 Right-click, and select **Classify and protect**.

-2. To remove a label: In the **Classify and protect - Azure Information Protection** dialog box, click **Remove label**.
+2. To remove a label: In the **Classify and protect - Azure Information Protection** dialog box, click **Delete Label**.
+If the label was configured to apply protection, that protection is automatically removed.

-3. To just remove protection from a single file: In the **Classify and protect - Azure Information Protection** dialog box, clear the **Protect with custom permissions** option.
+3. To remove custom protection from a single file: In the **Classify and protect - Azure Information Protection** dialog box, clear the **Protect with custom permissions** option.

-4. To remove protection from multiple files: In the **Classify and protect - Azure Information Protection** dialog box, click **Remove custom permissions**.
+4. To remove custom protection from multiple files: In the **Classify and protect - Azure Information Protection** dialog box, click **Remove custom permissions**.

 5. Click **Apply** and wait for the **Work finished** message to see the results.
 Then click **Close**.